The Victim (2019 TV series)

 The Victim is a four-part Scottish thriller miniseries starring Kelly Macdonald, James Harkness, John Hannah and John Scougall.
 The series was produced by STV Studios and first broadcast on BBC One television in April 2019.
 The series was shot on location in Edinburgh, Glasgow, Port Glasgow and Largs.

 Plot

 Bereaved mother Anna Dean, whose young son was murdered by an older boy 14 years prior, goes on trial for inciting murder after she is accused of posting online the new identity and address of the man she believes murdered her son: Craig Myers.
-Myers, a husband and father, is violently beaten and feels he must restore his reputation.
+Myers, a husband and father, was violently beaten and has had his reputation tarnished.
 The series revolves around the trial of the case, alongside its consequences for Myers' family and Dean's search to unmask the true identity of her son's killer.